Adriatic Campaign of World War I: Beginning of the war

 On 6 August 1914 an Anglo-French naval agreement was signed, giving France leadership of naval operations in the Mediterranean.
 The remaining British Mediterranean forces – one armoured cruiser, four light cruisers, and 16 destroyers – were placed under the control of the French Mediterranean Fleet, and bases at both Gibraltar and Malta were opened to the French.

 One day after the French declaration of war against Austria-Hungary on 11 August, a French fleet under Admiral Augustin Boué de Lapeyrère arrived at Malta.
 He had orders to sail with all available French and British ships, pass into the Adriatic Sea, and undertake whatever operations he thought best against Austrian ports.
 Lapeyrère decided to surprise Austrian vessels enforcing a blockade of Montenegro.
 The main Allied force comprised the French battleships Courbet and Jean Bart, and the cruiser Jurien de la Gravière.
-Two French squadrons of pre-dreadnoughts, two squadrons of cruisers, and five destroyer squadrons were held back in support.
+Two French squadrons of pre-dreadnought battleships, two squadrons of cruisers, and five destroyer squadrons were held back in support.
 The British support group comprised two armoured cruisers and three destroyer divisions.
-The Anglo-French force succeeded in cutting off and sinking the old Austro-Hungarian light cruiser SMS Zenta off Bar on 16 August in the Battle of Antivari, however Allied hopes in the engagement of baiting the Austrian capital ships into an action did not realized.
+The Anglo-French force succeeded in cutting off and sinking the old Austro-Hungarian light cruiser SMS Zenta off Bar on 16 August in the Battle of Antivari.
+However, Allied hopes of baiting the Austrian capital ships into an action were not realized.

 Throughout most of late August most of the action was simple bombardment of Serbian and Montenegrin troops by Austrian ships.
 On 9 August, the pre-dreadnought SMS Monarch shelled the French radio station at Budva, while the destroyer SMS Panther shelled Mount Lovćen.
 On 17 August, Monarch shelled a Montenegrin radio station off Bar, then another station off Volovica Point on 19 August.
 Meanwhile, a French squadron shelled Austrian troops on Prevlaka.

-The French and Montenegrin forces attempted to cause havoc also at Cattaro in September, October and November 1914, and the KuK navy was called in there also, resulting in a decisive defeat for the Allies.
+The French and Montenegrin forces attempted to cause havoc also at Cattaro in September, October and November 1914, and the Austro-Hungarian navy was called in there also, resulting in a decisive defeat for the Allies.

 Both the French and the Austrians spent much of this time laying extensive minefields throughout the shallow waters of the Adriatic.
 Mostly this was done by destroyers, and at night.
 Several steamships ran afoul of these mines and either sank or were damaged.